redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 ```

-We're using the same Deployments Github action to provide Github with
+We're using the same deployments action to provide Github with information
-information about our deployment.
-This will augment our PR with the status and
+about our deployment.
+This will enrich our PR page with the status and link to
-link to our preview deployment:
+our preview deployment:

 ![Github Pull Request with Deployment info](./img/github-pr-view-deployment.png)
 *Github Pull Request with Deployment info*

-You might have noticed that the thing around environment names for this
+You might have noticed there's a slightly weird thing going on with environment
-deployment is a bit iffy: we have `branch-deploy` as the environment for the
+names: we have `branch-deploy` as the environment for the whole job but we're
-whole job but we're passing `branch-deploy-${{ github.head_ref }}` (meaning the
+passing `branch-deploy-${{ github.head_ref }}` (meaning the branch name in this
-branch name in this case) to the Deployment created by the action.
-This is
+case) to the Deployment created by the action.
+This is because we will want to
-because we will want to use [Github
+use [Github
 Environments](https://docs.github.com/en/actions/reference/environments) to be
 able to, for instance, specify different environment variables depending if
 we're on a branch or production deployment.
 On the other hand, we want to keep